 Solar Battery Storage: Is It Worth the Cost in 2026?

 Solar battery storage is one of the fastest-growing areas of home energy technology in the UK.
 As electricity prices have risen and battery costs have fallen, the financial case for adding a battery to a solar installation has improved considerably.
 But it is not right for everyone, and the payback period is longer than for solar panels alone.
-This guide gives you an honest assessment of costs, benefits, and when battery storage makes — or does not make — financial sense.
+This guide gives you an honest assessment of costs, benefits, and when battery storage does and does not make financial sense.

 How Solar Battery Storage Works

-A home battery stores surplus solar electricity generated during the day for use at other times — typically in the evening when solar generation has dropped but household demand remains high.
-Without a battery, this surplus would be exported to the grid at the Smart Export Guarantee rate (typically 10–15p/kWh).
-With a battery, you use it yourself at the full avoided import rate (typically 24p/kWh), increasing the value of every kilowatt-hour you generate.
+A home battery stores surplus solar electricity generated during the day for use at other times, typically in the evening when solar generation has dropped but household demand remains high.
+Without a battery, this surplus would be exported to the grid at the Smart Export Guarantee rate (typically 10–15p/kWh, with Octopus Outgoing at ~15p).
+With a battery, you use it yourself at the full avoided import rate (24.7p/kWh under the April 2026 Ofgem cap), increasing the value of every kilowatt-hour you generate.

 In practical terms, a solar-only system in a typical UK home self-consumes around 40–50% of its generation.
 Adding a suitably sized battery increases self-consumption to 70–80%, significantly reducing the amount you purchase from the grid.